-If you specify the ap_ctrl_none block-level I/O protocol, the handshake signal ports (ap_start, ap_idle, ap_ready, and ap_done) shown in Figure 4-5 are not created.
-If you do not specify block-level I/O protocols on the design, you must adhere to the conditions described in Interface Synthesis Requirements in Chapter 1 when using C/RTL cosimulation to verify the RTL design.
+If you specify the ap_ctrl_none block-level I/O protocol, the handshake signal ports (ap_start, ap_idle, ap_ready, and ap_done) shown in Block-Level I/O Protocols are not created.
+If you do not specify block-level I/O protocols on the design, you must adhere to the conditions described in Interface Synthesis Requirements when using C/RTL cosimulation to verify the RTL design.